YAML Pipeline Deployment¶

 Output Mapping¶

-section maps pipeline outputs to response fields:
+The outputs section maps pipeline outputs to response fields:

 outputs: